espocrm/documentation/docs/administration/bpm-activities.md

 #### Apply Assignment Rule

-Assigns the record to some user by a specific rule.
-Can be applied to the target record, the process record or any record created by the process.
+Assigns the record to a user based on a specific assignment rule.
+Can be applied to the target record, the process record, or any record created by the process.
 See [more](workflows.md#apply-assignment-rule).

 #### Create Notification

-Creates in-app notification for specific users.
+Creates an in-app notification for specific users.
 See [more](workflows.md#create-notification).

-Process variables can be used in a message with the placeholder `{$$variable}`.
+Process variables can be included in a message with such placeholders: `{$$variable}`, where `$variable` is a variable defined in the process.

 #### Make Followed

-Makes specific users to follow the target record, the process record or any record created by the process.
+Makes specific users to follow the target record, the process record, or any record created by the process.

 #### Trigger Another Workflow Rule

-Runs a workflow rule of the sequential type, target record can be switched a related or a record created by the process.
+Runs a workflow rule of the sequential type.
+The target record of the called rule can be the same or be switched to a related record or a record created by the process.

 #### Run Service Action